hayyaun/kids/README.md

 | Data Analyst   |                 | Game Development ✅ | `Ali Safaei`     |
 | Data Scientist |                 | UX Design           |                  |

+You can also pick a few names from below to let the class know about:

 | People                   | Famous For                                            |
 | ------------------------ | ----------------------------------------------------- |
 | 🗿. **Elon Musk**        | This is e-lon mosk 🗿                                 |